ADVISORY USA-ABORTION/BIDEN

-WASHINGTON, D.C., USA - U.S. President Joe Biden convenes a virtual meeting with Governors to discuss efforts to protect access to reproductive health care
+WASHINGTON, D.C., USA - U.S. President Joe Biden delivers remarks on protecting access to reproductive health care services.

 Restrictions: